 The harmony between these nations after being a diverse society could be the impact of the same civilization we shared.
 The commonality of language, culture, and civil to civil relations have shadowed the diversity in the region.

 There is a belief that proximity comes along with complexities, so is the case with South Asia.
 Having so many similarities and prospects of cooperation, South Asia has been lingering by small but historically, culturally and religiously connected issues.
-Those issues are not the serious ones if everyone believed in collectivity but ego and jingoism led perception towards each other is hampering all those possible cooperation.
-Again, only regional organization which includes all the south Asian nations has not shown its regional attitude so far.
-Security complexities between all the nations and its inter/intra-national impact is somehow shaping the future of South Asia.
+Those issues are not the serious ones if everyone believed in collectivity but ego and jingoism led perception towards each other are hampering all those possible cooperation.
+Again, an only regional organization which includes all the South Asian nations has not shown its regional attitude so far.
+Security complexities between all the nations and its inter/intra-national impact are somehow shaping the future of South Asia.

 Similarly, Maoist guerilla war of Nepal has impacted India massively.
 A similar approach has been initiated by Indian side in this conflict as well.
 But strategically India has maintained the relations with Nepal and with Maoist, love to love.
 Otherwise, former Military Secretary to the Royal Palace Bibek Kumar Shah has disclosed in his book that the army knew about India’s patronage of the Maoists.
 Shah has recounted an incident involving an inspector of the Armed Police Force back from commando training in Chakrata, Dehradun, who submitted a report claiming that the Maoists had been trained in the same location a month earlier.
 India has managed to land safely the issue of Maoist in Nepalese context and they have played a vital role in establishing a peace and bring guerilla in government.
 But as the impact of Maoist way of revolution and the ideology followed by them, India now is suffering from a movement named Naxalism in the region of North India and that movement is threatening the national security of India.